kelkoo-services/kelisto-backend-ruby-challenge/ABOUT.md

 However, the interactive checkout has three commands more; one to run some tests `run_tests`, one to show the available commands `commands` and other to close the checkout `exit`.

 Mention that to make the interactive checkout, I have had to use a method that is an important security risk `eval` and I know that never it has to be used.

+#### Test

+My tests are a battery of 'tests' to check if my program is working well but they are not unit tests.